magenta-aps/smem-prometheus-exporter/README.md

 ```
 python smem_exporter.py
 ```
-Upon which a lot will be printed, ending with:
+Upon which a full smem default run will be printed, followed by:
 ```
 Starting HTTPD on 0.0.0.0:8172
 ```